 - 7-8% of all paraplegics die because of pressure sores

 Nursing homes and other assisted care facilities have a duty to prevent severe bedsores.
 The reality is that bedsores are not always avoidable.
 Exacerbation of bedsores, however, is preventable.
-Nursing home stuff must be trained and given the time to check thoroughly their patients and residents for signs of bedsores.
+Nursing home staff must be trained and given the time to thoroughly check their patients and residents for signs of bedsores.
 At the first sign, if appropriate measures are taken, more severe medical complications can be avoided.
 Failure to properly treat these ulcers, which may require a physician or surgical intervention, can cause serious injury and death.

 - Bedsore claim frequently asked questions